 If you are seriously injured in an accident that has caused suffering and pain that meets the stipulated ‘verbal threshold’ then this is a loss considered as not economic.
 This might mean death or serious permanent deformity.
 The family of the injured could also sue for loss of support and companionship under the Family Law Act.
 Any accident or disability benefits would be deducted from the final settlement of the personal injury claim.

 This is an optional auto insurance coverage in Ontario.
 This coverage will help to recover losses in case of damage or accident.
 The claim could be settled for up to the actual cash value in case the damage was due to sudden perils.
-Such as theft or attempted theft, any flying objects, natural calamities such as flood, vandalism or riots etc. Under this coverage, you could claim for damages not caused by another motorist.
+Such as theft or attempted theft, any flying objects, natural calamities such as floods, vandalism or riots, etc. Under this coverage, you could claim for damages not caused by another motorist.
 This coverage is to provide insurance protection to only the vehicle, not the driver or passengers.
-The standard deductible applied on a comprehensive coverage is $500.
-So, it may not be really worth to have this coverage for an old car that costs just $1000 or less.
+The standard deductible applied on comprehensive coverage is $500.
+So, it may not be really worth having this coverage for an old car that costs just $1000 or less.

 - Any damage that you may cause to others may be covered up till your liability coverage limit.

 - Any losses to your car if damaged in a collision when you are at fault may be covered.
 Or a natural disaster or theft loss could also be claimed for the fair market value of the car less any deductibles.

 - In case you are hit by an uninsured driver then any injuries to you or your passengers could be covered under the uninsured coverage.